Marinavouk/SuperMarioo/README.md

 ```

 ----------------------------------
 Last but not least the Player.cpp.
-I Struggled with colliders, which were insanely difficult to build and understand.
+I struggled with colliders, which were insanely difficult to build and understand.
 ----------------------------------

 ```